UPDATED: JULY 21, 2022 | 3 MIN READ

 Roof from a Buyer’s Point of View

 If the roof pops up on the inspector’s report, have a free inspection/estimate completed by a reputable roofing contractor.
 That report should give you details and a cost for repair/replacement.
-With those details and a written estimate, you can begin negotiations with the seller either having them do the repairs or offer a reduction in price that will make you whole when you do the repairs.
+With those details and a written estimate, you can begin negotiations with the seller, either having them do the repairs or offering a price reduction that will make you whole when you do the repairs.

-If you’re financing your house, a roof that’s too old is a deal-breaker.
+If you’re financing your house, a too old roof is a deal-breaker.

 If the roof is in poor condition, you may not be able to get homeowner insurance for your new house which means you won’t get a mortgage as well.

 A bad roof could be a deal-breaker for your home insurance company.

 Once you buy a house, you become responsible for the roof for any damage, even if it was missed in the inspection.
 Insurance companies see roofs as the source of excessive claims.
 If the roof fails, the losses could be dramatic.